slugger7/js-forum/Basics.md

 ### Inheritance

-You can inherit the features and prototype chain from another funtion constructor
+You can inherit the features and prototype chain from another function constructor

 ```js
 function SouthAfrican(name, loadsheddingLevel) {